lyokha/vim-publish-helper/README.md

 Miscellaneous commands
 ----------------------

-There are two additional commands GetFgColorUnderCursor and GetBgColorUnderCursor.
+There are two additional commands *GetFgColorUnderCursor* and *GetBgColorUnderCursor*.
 They have nothing to do with the code highlighting task and were added for debugging purposes only.
 You can map them like

 ```vim